 - Radiation Shielding Material: It’s a unique fabric that has the uncanny ability to block much, almost 100%, of radiation.
 If you layer your WiFi router with this material, you’d be able to block a significant amount of radiation.
 And without interfering with the signal strength.
 This works well if you want to avoid switching off your router when not in use.

 - Radiation Protection Paint: It’s one of the most popular ways to block WiFi from your router.
 It’s great blocking from neighboring homes too.
 The paint has ingredients allowing it to be a physical barrier to RF radiation coming from WiFi routers.
 The top of the range of radiation shielding paint has an attenuation level of 36 decibels (dB).
 This means it filters out much, up to 99%, of radiation.
 And this is with the application of just one coat of paint.
+You can find EMF protection paint on Amazon.

 - Physical WiFi Barriers: Radiation protection fabric can provide EMF protection too.
 For instance, you can invest in RF shielding curtains to block WiFi from seeping through your windows.
 The curtains can be coupled with the paint to entirely block WiFi from penetrating through.